International Convening Conference

 The Utafiti Sera model intentionally creates safe spaces where researchers, policymakers, and citizens obtain a better understanding of policy processes, are more aware and involved in the conceptualisation and conduct of research and thus constitute a joint construction of the evidence.
 As a result, several regional forums (also known as houses) have been established with some evidence on the efficacy of this policy communities approach.
 To build on the momentum from the Utafiti Sera EIP work in the region, PASGR and partners, with support from the Robert Bosch Stiftung and Hewlett foundations convened at Africa-wide forum involving representatives from across the globe to identify concrete ways to take forward an African-defined and led EIP agenda.

 We recognise that there has been significant growth in the number and spaces for actors in the emerging evidence-informed policy-making terrain in the continent and that this growth has come with some increase in the quality and quantity of innovative approaches to policy uptake.
-The result is a promising culture of evidence use and promotion in policy making in the continent.
+The result is a promising culture of evidence use and promotion in policymaking in the continent.
 This convening built on these efforts and body of evidence.
 It was an opportunity to chronicle the concrete and practical innovative ways in which researchers have worked with policy actors, decision makers, and other stakeholders to advance evidence for policy action and making in Africa.
 It was a space for interaction between evidence generators and evidence users to promote uptake for improved decision making and an opportunity to explore actual practices, concrete experiences, various challenges and the dynamics of EIP work in Africa.

 Through this convening, participants explored and shared how the African policy-making and policy advocacy terrain is evolving to identify, what, in actual practice and the concrete experience of participants, make a difference in enhancing EIP.
 The convening explored among other issues: what kinds of institutional engagements and arrangements work; what kind of policy actor-researcher relationships and engagements most facilitate research-uptake; what strong and coherent advocacy strategies provide for effective EIP; and what kind of time frames best support rapport and relationship building?
-Full detailed report can be downloaded here.
+A full detailed report can be downloaded here.

 The convening brought together 120 participants including; practitioners, researchers, scientists, activists, government officials, and policymakers, that considered and discussed the potential transformation that a strong African ecosystem of evidence-driven by communities of interest can bring to bear.